sandravergara/ethereum-hyperledger-lottery/README.md

 **RNG Lottery Ethereum**

 1. Every buyer submits a commitment hash when they buy a ticket.
-2. User’s is generating their number which they want to submit.
+2. Users is generating their number which they want to submit.
-3. User’s secret number and address will be added to ticket list.
+3. Users secret number and address will be added to ticket list.
 4. Ticketing period is over.
 Tickets cannot be purchased after this period.
-5. User’s must reveal their own secret number.
+5. Users must reveal their own secret number.
 All reveals must occur after the ticket deadline and before the reveal deadline.
 6. Verifying of commitment hash and must match the commitment submitted with the ticket.
 7. If failed to submit their own number and address, dropped from the lottery.
 8. Draw winner and Withdraw are nearly identical to SimpleLottery.
 9. Draw winner
-10. Generate random number, it will enable to select the user’s address to ticketlist.
+10. Generate random number, it will enable to select the users address to ticketlist.
 11.Generate random seed for picking a winner, this is random seed to determine the winner.
 Each time a secret number is revealed, the seed is modified to incorporate the reveal.
 12. Withdraw
-13. Balance will be added to user’s address and will added to world state to verify the address of the user.
+13. Balance will be added to users address and will added to world state to verify the address of the user.

 **Powerball Ethereum**

+1. Initiate the contract.
+2. Set the time to determine the duration for the lottery.
+3. Participants buys a ticket.
+4. Users must enter a 6 digit of number limited to 1-69.
+5. Users address will be added to the ticket list in the Lottery System.
+6. Draw winner
+7. Generate random number, it will enable to select the users address to ticket list.
+8. Lottery System will assign the winner's user address.
+9. Users will checked the round details.
+10. Users must show the ticket that they've picked

 ______________________________________________________________________________________________________